 The Kuchta Curole Group came to the New Orleans UBS branch from Merrill with some $2.4 million in fees and commissions and assets under management of $650 million.

-John Meldrum joined UBS’ Troy Complex in Michigan from Merrill with production of nearly $1.6
+John Meldrum joined UBS’ Troy Complex in Michigan from Merrill with production of nearly $1.6 million and assets of more than $119 million.

 In New Jersey, Maria Tanzola and Carolyn Finer moved to UBS from Bank of America’s private bank with yearly fees and commissions of some $1.2 million and assets of $180 million.